Skip to main content

 • “The game features obsolete retro pixel art as a substitute for contemporary PC graphics.”

-• “The developers couldn't manage to get GameMaker Studio to produce cutting-edge visuals, so they had to use subpar 2D retro pixel art instead of doing their jobs properly and adding contemporary graphics to the game.”
+• “The developers couldn't manage to get Gamemaker Studio to produce cutting edge visuals, so they had to use low-quality 2D retro pixel art instead of adding contemporary graphics to the game.”

-• “While it has a very good premise and the gameplay is decent, I can feel a bit of a lack of polish, with no options for resolution or sound or any kind of graphical options; you get what you get.”
+• “While it has a very good premise and the gameplay is decent, there is a noticeable lack of polish, with no options for resolution, sound, or any kind of graphical settings; you get what you get.”

 • stability